kora-projects/kora-docs/mkdocs/docs/v2/en/guides/grpc-server.md

     }
     ```

 At this point Kora knows that this application should start a gRPC server.
+Every `BindableService` found in the application graph — that is, every `@Component` extending a generated `...ImplBase` —
+is registered on that server automatically.
+There is no `@GrpcService` annotation and no manual `addService` call.

 ## Protobuf API { #protobuf-api }